UB's Department of Rehabilitation Science is proud to offer online CEs/contact hours for continued N.Y. OT/OTA/PT/PTA licensure.

 Our self-study catalogue features recorded lectures from past years' Rehabilitation Science Seminar Series.

-Self-study trainings cost $28 per contact hour, and are accessed by creating a free account login for the UB Office of Continuing Education online platform.
+Self-study trainings cost $28 per contact hour, and are accessed by creating an account login for the UB Office of Continuing Education online platform.

 A New York State continuing education letter is emailed to you immediately upon successful completion of a 10-question exit quiz at the end of the training video.
 Presentation slides are available for download.